-Tooth sensitivity is the condition of a short, sharp pain experienced on consumption of hot or cold food or/and beverages.
-The outermost layer of our teeth is enamel, covering the crown of tooth, the cementum covers the root of the tooth and dentine is the inner layer.
-Tooth sensitivity is caused when the tooth enamel is worn away and the dentine is exposed.
-There are several ways in which tooth enamel can be worn away, thereby exposing the dentine, leaving the teeth prone to sensitivity.
+Tooth sensitivity is the condition of a short, sharp pain experienced on consumption of hot or cold food / beverages.
+The outermost layer of our tooth is enamel, covering the crown of the tooth, the cementum covers the root of the tooth and dentine is the inner layer.
+Tooth sensitivity is caused when the tooth enamel wears away and the dentine is exposed.
+There are several ways in which tooth enamel can wear away, thereby exposing the dentine, leaving the tooth prone to sensitivity.

-When exposed dentine comes into contact with anything hot, cold, sweet, or sour, it can trigger the nerves and cause a short sharp pain.
-Even breathing in cold air can trigger pain in sensitive teeth.
+When exposed dentine comes into contact with anything hot, cold, sweet or sour, it can trigger the nerves and cause a short sharp pain.
+Even inhaling cold air can trigger pain in sensitive teeth.